 My favorite place to find free music is on Spotify – and I’d love to get your family started with my own playlists.
 Check them out to get the Spanish music party started!

 I also have playlists for Christian worship music in English and Spanish, my favorite Spanish K-2 classroom songs, and Spanish Christmas kids’ music!
-Search for Bilingual Balance on Spotify to find them all.
+Find Bilingual Balance on Spotify to access them all.

 3. Create a Home Library

 Starting a Spanish home library doesn’t have to be hard or expensive!
 Giving your child access to quality Spanish children’s books at home will help you prioritize reading together in the minority language.